-1. Connect the Video Slot ribbon cable by inserting one end into the 34 pin socket of ZZ9000 and the other end into the 34 pin socket of ZZ9000CX.

-2. Insert ZZ9000 into any of the Zorro slots of your Amiga 2000/3000/4000.

-3. Insert ZZ9000CX into the Video Slot of your Amiga.
+- 1. Connect the Video Slot ribbon cable by inserting one end into the blue socket of ZZ9000 and the other end into the blue socket of ZZ9000CX. - 2.
+Insert ZZ9000 into any of the Zorro slots of your Amiga 2000/3000/4000. - 3.
+Insert ZZ9000CX into the Video Slot of your Amiga.
 In Amiga 2000, the Video Slot is on the right side of the power supply.
 In Amiga 3000, the Video Slot is located next to the top Zorro slot on the daugtherboard.
-In Amiga 4000, the Video Slot is next to the bottom Zorro slot on the daughterboard.
+In Amiga 4000, the Video Slot is located next to the bottom Zorro slot on the daughterboard.
+If you're unsure about the orientation of the card, visit https://mntre.com/zz9000 for installation photos.

 There are two distinct firmware (BOOT.bin) files for Zorro II and Zorro III support.
 ZZ9000 ships with the firmware that you selected when ordering.
-To change it, just download a new firmware file and copy it to the MicroSD card inserted in ZZ9000.
+To change it, just visit the ZZ9000 website, download a different firmware file and copy it to the MicroSD card that is inserted in ZZ9000.